luyadev/luya-module-estore/README.md

 *For now, you have to create your own controllers and actions in order to access, list or display the models*

+Things to consider in future development:

++ VAT
++ Frontend Controllers
++ Frontend Widgets
++ Mechanism to get all Article Groups
++ Language handling based on Admin Ui Language Input.

 ## Installation

 Install the module trough composer: